Kaveh Akbar: Poetry

-Akbar received a 2016 Ruth Lilly and Dorothy Sargent Rosenberg Poetry Fellowship from Poetry Foundation, and in 2017, his chapbook Portrait of the Alcoholic was published by Sibling Rivalry Press.
+Akbar received a 2016 Ruth Lilly and Dorothy Sargent Rosenberg Poetry Fellowship from the Poetry Foundation, and in 2017, his chapbook Portrait of the Alcoholic was published by Sibling Rivalry Press.
 Of it, the American poet Patricia Smith said: "Kaveh Akbar has written one of the best books of poetry I've ever read.
 Lyrical, seductive."

 Akbar followed it months later with his full-length collection Calling a Wolf a Wolf, released to acclaim by Alice James Books in the US and Penguin Books in the UK.
 Kenyon Review called Akbar "a sumptuous, remarkably painterly poet", going on to say:

 A number of poets over the years have made alcoholism a major subject—Franz Wright, with his lacerating lines, comes to mind, as does John Berryman and his theatrical derangements.
 But few have written about this exchange I'm describing—spirituality for spirits, and vice versa—with as much beauty or generosity as Kaveh Akbar.
 His debut collection is about addiction and its particularities but also touches something larger and harder to point to, to talk about—existential emptiness and the ways substances often offer respite from our spiritual hunger.

 Calling a Wolf a Wolf was shortlisted for the Forward Prizes's Felix Dennis Prize for Best First Collection and won Ploughsharess John C. Zacharis First Book Award and the Virginia Commonwealth University's Levis Reading Prize.
 It received a 2017 Julie Suk Award and a 2018 First Horizon Award, and was selected by NPR for its Book Concierge Guide to 2017's Great Reads.
 One of the poems, "Heritage", won the Poetry Society of America's Lucille Medwick Memorial Award in 2016.